 - Robert is using the computer –> RoberDis using the compuDer

-Look for the terms & phrases in your own life where you need to be using the flap sound and start to practice.
+Look for the terms & phrases in your own life where you need to use the flap sound and start practicing.
 It’s fun!

 This is the sound the doctor asks you to make to see your throat.
 It’s an American favorite.
 You’ll find it peppered throughout the language, often in disguise!